MaikKoster/OSDriverPackage/docs/Compress-OSDriverPackage.md

 ## PARAMETERS

 ### -Path
-Specifies the path where to search for driver files
+Specifies the name and path of Driver Package that should be compressed.

 ```yaml
 Type: String